Plectrum

 A plectrum is a small flat tool used for plucking or strumming of a stringed instrument.
 For hand-held instruments such as guitars and mandolins, the plectrum is often called a pick and is held as a separate tool in the player's hand.
-In harpsichords, the plectra are attached to the jack mechanism.
+Players of lap steel guitar and bluegrass style banjo music often wear a fingerpick, a style of plectrum that clips onto or wraps around the end of the fingers and thumb.
+In harpsichords, the plectra (traditionally made of crow quill) are attached to the jack mechanism.